plusjeff/how-to/about.md

 - Wellness and health
 - Food (yum)

 I like learning new things and writing them down (so that I remember).
 Fortunately, writing things down also makes them super easy to share.
-So, this site is my way of sharing, even if the topics covered are scattered.
+This site is my way of sharing, even if the topics covered are scattered.